LT-Intro-To-AI-SY2425/a5-sudoku-solver-tmjordan5/a5_writeup.md

 1. How do the performance and efficiency of the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms compare when solving Sudoku puzzles?
 In what scenarios might one approach be preferable over the other?

+DFS was much better for more dificult puzzles but BFS was better for easier ones

 2. How did the choice of data structures (like the Stack for DFS and Queue for BFS) impact the implementation and functionality of the algorithms?
 Are there alternative data structures or design patterns that could have been used to achieve the same objectives?

+Stack and queue made it a lot easier to implement dfs and bfs, but their functionality could have been done within the search methods

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

+Game rules can be changed in the update method, you can also change the dafalult value of size (you would also have to mess with print_pretty to make that look right)